-What is your go to comforting food?
+And what is your go to comforting food?

-Wherever you are and whatever you are making I wish you all the very best and hope that you know you are loved and treasured – see Important Stuff.
+So, wherever you are and whatever you are making I wish you all the very best and hope that you know you are loved and treasured – see Important Stuff.

-This Roasted Garlic Butternut Squash Soup has been entered into the No Croutons Required Link Up hosted by Jac at Tinned Tomatoes.
+Roasted Garlic Butternut Squash Soup has been entered into the No Croutons Required Link Up hosted by Jac at Tinned Tomatoes.